electrovir/virmator/README.md

 ### test

 Test all .test.ts files with jest.
 By default this command tests all .test.ts files in the current directory that are not .type.test.ts files.
-To override this behavior, pass in a custom config file with Jest's --config.
+To override this behavior, pass in a custom config file with Jest's --config argument.
+The default Jest config file can be extended by importing it with "import {virmatorJestConfig} from 'virmator'".
 All other Jest inputs are also valid.

 #### Examples